ethereumclassic/ethereumclassic.github.io/content/why-classic/code-is-law/index.en.md

 The phrase isn't _only Code is Law_.
 The concept of _Code is Law_ is ambivalent about how any particular local constabulary handles the unstoppability of Smart Contracts in their off-chain jurisdiction.
 Cryptocurrency theft, for example, is considered illegal in many places, and _Code is Law_ proponents can consistently support the return of stolen funds while also opposing the reversing of malicious transactions.

-As there are many legal jurisdictions and various approaches to policing, *Code is Law* blockchains recognize that to remain globally relevant and accessible they must remain neutral by following their *own* contractual agreements.
+As there are many legal jurisdictions and various approaches to policing, *Code is Law* blockchains recognize that to remain globally relevant and accessible, they must be neutral and follow their *own* contractual agreements.
 Off-chain concerns are outside the responsibility of the chain, whose only role is to ensure that transactions are _not_ reversible through third party interference with the protocol.

 _Code is Law_ blockchains are opt-in systems that can have off-chain consequences that depend on how they are used.
 In the same way that fire can be used for both warmth and destruction, as a new technological primitive, restricting its use will only hinder the restrictor, who will be left behind as others take advantage of it.
 There is no question that a big challenge exists in figuring out how the world interfaces with this new tech, but that depends on cultural biases and is not necessarily within the control of technologist.
-In other words, please, don't shoot the messenger.
+In any case, please don't shoot the messenger.

 ### Outside the Contract Layer